 Fractal Design Define S2 Vision RGB | PC Case Review

-Fractal Design are well known within the computer case sector for providing fantastic looking cases that are built to last.
+Fractal Design is well known within the computer case sector for providing fantastic looking cases that are built to last.
 Something we don't usually think of when referencing Fractal Design though is RGB.
 That, however, is about to change.

 The Define S2 Vision RGB is Fractal Design's first entry into the world of RGB and what an addition it is.
 The guys at Fractal have said the Define S2 was designed with one main agenda, to bring beauty and functionality together in one tempered glass powerhouse of a case.
 On first impressions, we're struggling to disagree with their statement.

-The case looks superb right out of the box and you can tell a lot of focus and time has been put into the quality control.
+The case looks superb right out of the box, and you can tell a lot of focus and time has been put into the quality control.
 This being said, there are a couple of areas that were open to minor criticism, but we'll touch upon those later.

-Performance-wise, the case accommodated pretty much everything we wanted to throw at it and the four 140mm fans provide fantastic airflow thanks to a well-engineered layout.
+Performance-wise, the case accommodated pretty much everything we wanted to throw at it, and the four 140mm fans provide fantastic airflow thanks to a well-engineered layout.
 The Define offers a whole tonne of additional features and benefits which will be investigated further into the article.